LucHermitte/local_vimrc/README.md

 - Support checksum for project configuration from external sources

 ## History

+- v2.2.5  BUG: Fix #7 -- support of config in directory

 - v2.2.4  Use new logging framework
           Fix issue when `g:local_vimrc` is a string.